What to Avoid When Taking Premarin (Conjugated Estrogens)

 Patience is key when managing skin transitions

 Navigating skincare can feel like a complex journey, especially when your skin seems to be rebelling against a new routine.
 Many people encounter moments of confusion when their skin suddenly develops bumps, redness, or inflammation.
-Is this a normal part of the process, or a sign that something is wrong?
+Is this normal part of skin cell turnover, or a sign that something is wrong?

 Understanding the difference between acne purging and breakouts can help you make informed decisions about your skincare.
 While they might look similar at first glance, these skin reactions are fundamentally different and require distinct approaches.